rage/programming-23/data/part-9/1-objects-and-references.md

 </programming-exercise>

-Lists do not contain any objects themselves, but _references to objects_.
+You may remember that lists do not contain any objects themselves.
+They contain _references to objects_.
 The exact same object can appear multiple times in a single list, and it can be referred to multiple times within the list or outside it.
 Let's have a look at an example:

 ```python
 class Product: